 - i.
-The 16th Avenue and SR 195, improvement project will consist of the following:

-- Install a raised curb island

-- Channelize the turn lane

-- Add a southbound acceleration lane.

-- ii.
-The Cheney-Spokane Road Ramp Connection to Inland Empire Way Improvement project will consist of the following:

-- Extend the northbound ramp to Inland Empire Way,

-- One or Two-way connection to Inland Empire Way,

-- Install ramp with acceleration lane

-- Install ramp meter signal

-- Relocate existing sign bridge

-- iii.
-Latah Glen Financial Commitment

-The financial commitment for Latah Glen development based upon the rate of participation is as follows for the Cheney-Spokane Road Ramp improvement with 157 PM peak hour trips at \$1,910.64 per PM peak hour trip.
-The participation percentage is anticipated to total \$299,970.48(157 trips \$1,910.64).
-In summary the total financial commitment due is \$299,970.48 or greater depending upon final cost, less a 25% contribution to the construction of improvements at 16th and SR-195 as proposed in the Spangle-Wheatland Estate mitigation proposal.

-- iv.
-The applicant's contributions to funding the design and construction of the Improvement projects will qualify for a credit against transportation impact fees per SMC 17D.075.070. - v.
-It should be noted that the Latah Glen Community commitment to this improvement has been set tentatively at \$299,970.48 this commitment along with the value of \$776,630.48 from Marshall Creek would result in a beginning commitment of \$1,076,600± to the Inland Empire Way access, Phase 1.
-It is understood that this is an approximated commitment may increase due to actual construction costs for the improvements proposed. - vi.
-Lastly, the current impact fee credit of \$1160.64 would occur at time of building permit which results in an effective developer contribution of \$750/unit (\$1910.64-\$1160.64). - 14.
+The Cheney-Spokane Road Ramp Connection to Inland Empire Way Improvement project participation is estimated at \$1,910.64/PM peak hour trip and will consist of the proportionate share of the following: - Extend the northbound ramp to Inland Empire Way, - One -way connection to Inland Empire Way, for Phase 1 - Two-way connection to Inland Empire Way, for Phase 2.
+It should be noted that while this two-way connection is a desirous connection for connectivity options for the City and WSDOT, the inbound lane, would require a lane shift of approximately 2,000 LF of SR-195 and is beyond the expectation for mitigation related to the diminishment of trips NB through the SR-195 and I-90 interchange.
+This project will prepare as apart of the Intersection Plan for Approval process with the WSDOT and City of Spokane the design necessary to accommodate two-way travel between Cheney Spokane Road and Inland Empire Way but will only construct the NB one-way phase as a part of these projects. - Install ramp with acceleration lane. - Install ramp meter signal. - Relocate existing sign bridge. - ii.
+Marshall Creek Financial Commitment - The financial commitment for Marshall Creek development based upon the rate of participation is as follows for the Cheney-Spokane Road Ramp improvement with 407 PM peak hour trips at \$1,910.64 per PM peak hour trip.
+The participation percentage is anticipated to total \$776,630.48(407 trips \$1,910.64).
+In summary the total financial commitment due is \$776,630.48 or \$1,827.37 per unit (\$776,630.48/425units) or greater depending upon final cost. - iii.
+The applicant's contributions to funding the design and construction of the Improvement projects will qualify for a credit against transportation impact fees per SMC 17D.075.070. - iv.
+It should be noted that the Latah Glen Community commitment to this improvement has been set tentatively at \$76,602.24 this commitment along with the previously noted \$776,630.48 would result in a beginning commitment of \$853,232.72.
+It is understood that this is an approximated commitment may increase due to actual construction costs for the improvements proposed. - 13.
 Based upon the conclusions within this study, the proposed project is recommended to complete all required conditions of approval and should be allowed to move forward without further traffic analysis, or offsite mitigation.

-INTRODUCTION